 Explore Baltimore’s excellent culture, dining and city attractions

 Baltimore is a unique part of the northeast.
 Residents enjoy museums, live music, farmers markets and festivals.
 Baltimore.org claims it’s impossible to be bored in Baltimore: “Between our hundreds of unique neighborhoods, sports teams, arts destinations, and a city center always awake with action.”
 Baltimore residents also enjoy a big perk of living in the northeast—access to a number of other major cities such as DC, New York and Philadelphia.
+If you’re considering moving to the Baltimore area, here are some highlights to consider:

 Light City Baltimore